 While Spanish is not officially an Archdiocesan mandated program, all students at St. John the Evangelist School are expected to participate in taking this class unless they have been officially documented as having a learning disability.
 Spanish classes are academic in nature and are subject to the same requirements as other academic subjects.
-Students are expected to devote the necessary study time to this subject.
+Students are expected to devote the necessary study time to this subject, including active class participation and completion of assigned homework.